X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission

-The interpretation of this soft excess has so far been elusive, given that it has not been possible to confirm with high statistical probability the presence of emission lines associated with the excess \citep[as reported by][]{kaastra2003, finoguenov2003}, given the limited resolution of the X--ray instruments.
-It is unclear whether the soft excess originates from within the cluster's virial radius \citep[e.g., as originally investigated by][]{cheng2005}, or from external filaments that are projected against the cluster \citep[e.g., as investigated in][]{churazov2023}.
-It is therefore of interest to study the properties of the baryonic phases both within the virial radius, where the hot gas is the dominant baryonic form, and in its immediate vicinity, where warm sub--virial gas is still accreting towards clusters, and is expected to be densest and therefore more readily observable.
+The interpretation of this soft excess has so far been elusive because it has not been possible to confirm emission lines associated with the excess with a high statistical probability \citep[as reported by][]{kaastra2003, finoguenov2003} because the resolution of the X--ray instruments is limited.
+It is unclear whether the soft excess originates from within the virial cluster radius \citep[e.g., as originally investigated by][]{cheng2005} or from external filaments that are projected against the cluster \citep[e.g., as investigated in][]{churazov2023}.
+It is therefore of interest to study the properties of the baryonic phases within the virial radius, where the hot gas is the dominant baryonic form, and in its immediate vicinity, where warm subvirial gas is still accreting toward clusters and is expected to be densest and therefore more readily observable.

-In \cite{gouin2023} (hereafter \paperOne), we began investigating the gas properties and soft X-ray emission in the circum-cluster environment, defined as the region within a few virial radii of galaxy clusters, using the \tng\ simulation \citep{TNG,TNG2}.
-In this follow-up paper, we focus on the origin of the soft X--ray emission, and its dependence on gas properties.
-This paper is structured as follows: in Sect.~\ref{sec:methods}, we describe our numerical methods to predict soft X--ray emission in the circum-cluster environment.
-In Sect.~\ref{sec:comparison}, we compare the soft X--ray predictions to current observations, and discuss the detectability of warm gas.
-In Sect.~\ref{sec:Origin}, we investigate the possible origin of this soft excess as a function of gas properties and gas structures.
-In Sect.~\ref{sec:Disc}, we discuss our results in the context of recent observations and predictions, and we present our conclusions in Sect.~\ref{sec:conclus}.
+In \cite{gouin2023} (hereafter \paperOne), we began to investigate the gas properties and soft X-ray emission in the circumcluster environment, which is defined as the region within a few virial radii of galaxy clusters, using the \tng\ simulation \citep{TNG,TNG2}.
+In this follow-up paper, we focus on the origin of the soft X--ray emission and on its dependence on the gas properties.
+This paper is structured as follows.
+We describe in Sect.~\ref{sec:methods} the numerical methods we used to predict soft X--ray emission in the circumcluster environment.
+In Sect.~\ref{sec:comparison} we compare the soft X--ray predictions to current observations and discuss the detectability of warm gas.
+In Sect.~\ref{sec:Origin} we investigate the possible origin of this soft excess as a function of the gas properties and gas structures.
+In Sect.~\ref{sec:Disc} we discuss our results in the context of recent observations and predictions, and we present our conclusions in Sect.~\ref{sec:conclus}.